integrationsbulletproof/bulletproof-bpcheckout-lite/README.txt

 2. Customers provide necessary payment details and complete the order.
 3. The plugin processes the payment through the BulletProof API.
 4. Order status is updated based on the BulletProof API response.
+5. Refunds and Voids are only available in the BulletProof portal, any refund or void at the WooCommerce level will not trigger the action in the gateway (this is available automated in the plugin PLUS version)
+6. Any change in the payment at the BulletProof portal (ex. a refund) will not be reflected in the order status on WooCommerce (this is available automated in the plugin PLUS version)

 == Frequently Asked Questions ==